 Here’s 10 points to consider for effective recovery communications:

-- Analyse community needs – communities will be impacted differently.
+Communities will be impacted differently.
 Define your impacted groups, map the services and support needed and identify existing, trusted communication channels.

-- Listen and be ready to respond – it’s more important than ever to have an ear to the ground.
+It’s more important than ever to have an ear to the ground.
 Establish and listen to locals.
 Set up systems to make sure you can respond quickly – this means listening tools (but don’t just rely on technology: talk to people), establishing a response process and having scenario messages pre-approved.
 Small issues can lead to new, bigger issues if you aren’t listening and responding.

-- Map your pitfalls – recognise that there will be pitfalls and be ready.
+Recognise that there will be pitfalls and be ready.
 Be responsive and be able to flip back to ‘crisis’ messages and response if needed.
 (You can identify a lot of potential risks during the crisis.)

-- Allocate people and resources – your team will most likely be exhausted from working during a crisis.
+Your team will most likely be exhausted from working during a crisis.
 We strongly recommend that you plan and manage resources to spread the load, avoid burn out and support your team.
 You may need to secure additional resources, including permanent staff, contractors and consultancy support – all will be more effective if planned in advance.

-- Gather your partners and stakeholders – If you can align responses across these groups you will go a long way to fostering improved community outcomes.
+If you can align responses across these groups you will go a long way to fostering improved community outcomes.
 Communication plays a huge role in this; consider:

 - setting up working groups – agree common objectives and set clear responsibilities for actions and leading communications